fo-am/penelopean-robotics/README.md

-The exact spacing required will depend on the kind of yarn you are using (I recommend 100% cotton or other plant based yarns - as wool is too fluffy) but using this yarn I measured out 10 wefts to hold an SG92R microservo and 8 for the 18mm diameter cylidrical battery.
+The exact spacing required will depend on the kind of yarn you are using (I recommend 100% cotton or other plant based yarns - as wool is too fluffy) but using this yarn I measured out 10 wefts to hold an SG92R microservo and 8 for the 18mm diameter cylindrical battery.

 Here is an attempt at notating the steps required in full.
-We start with a supporting weave using normal single weft weaving, and then start splitting to to hold the 3 servos and a battery, finishing with an final supporting weave [todo: later version included a spacer to make the legs equdistant]
+We start with a supporting weave using normal single weft weaving, and then start splitting to to hold the 3 servos and a battery, finishing with an final supporting weave [todo: later version included a spacer to make the legs equidistant]

 ![](https://raw.githubusercontent.com/fo-am/penelopean-robotics/master/img/weavecode.png)